China Sourcing Agents

 CEFCCRoHSIEC 61000-4 (EMC)

-The primary value of an industrial IoT gateway is translating legacy serial protocols (Modbus RTU/ASCII) to modern cloud protocols (MQTT, OPC-UA).
-When sourcing, evaluate the gateway’s protocol bridging capabilities in detail:
+The primary value of an industrial IoT edge gateway is translating legacy serial protocols (Modbus RTU/ASCII) to cloud protocols (MQTT, OPC-UA) for smart factory integration and predictive maintenance.
+When sourcing an industrial IoT gateway, evaluate the protocol bridging capabilities and edge computing power in detail:

 Modbus slave to MQTT publisher.
 The gateway polls Modbus RTU devices (PLCs, sensors, meters) on the RS-485 bus and publishes register values to an MQTT broker at configurable intervals.
 Key parameters: polling rate (down to 100ms for fast data), register count per device, number of simultaneous Modbus slave devices supported (typical: 32–247 per bus segment).